opeyemi24/dare.io-pbl/Project 6.md

 # WEB SOLUTION WITH WORDPRESS

-# TASK - To prepare a storage infrastructure on two Linux servers and implement a basic web solution using WordPress
+# TASK - To prepare a storage infrastructure on two Linux servers and implement a full scale web solution using WordPress

 # Configure storage subsystem for Web and Database servers based on Linux OS